 Occuspace uses IoT sensors to sense Bluetooth and Wi-Fi signals in the area and uses proprietary methods to estimate occupancy from the presence of these signals.
 Users can download Occuspace's free Waitz mobile app (Available for both Android and iOS devices.) to see which spaces are the least crowded or visit the Libraries’ web site at https://www.lib.uci.edu/where-do-you-want-study-today.
 You can also download the app Waitz to find access this information on the go.

 What if I want to know what amenities a particular space offers?

 What if I don’t want my device to be pinged?

 To keep your device from sending out signals that can be seen by devices like Occuspace sensors, simply turn off your Bluetooth and Wi-Fi on your electronic device.

 Where else is Occuspace being used?

-Occuspace is in use at other UC Libraries such as UC San Diego and UC Santa Barbara.
+Occuspace is in use at the Student Center and other UC Libraries such as UC San Diego and UC Santa Barbara.